← Back to Blog

 Do I really need API access?

 If you’re manually creating a few QR codes per month, probably not.
-But if you’re building QR codes into a product, generating codes for inventory or events at scale, or automating any part of your workflow, API access becomes essential.
+But if you’re building QR codes into a product, generating codes for inventory or events at scale, or automating any part of your workflow, you’ll want it.

 How do webhooks work with QR codes?

-When someone scans a QR code configured with a webhook, the QR code service sends an HTTP POST request to your specified URL with details about the scan (timestamp, location, device, etc.).
-Your system can then process this data in real-time—updating databases, sending notifications, or triggering other actions.
+When someone scans a QR code configured with a webhook, the QR code service sends an HTTP POST request to your specified URL with scan details (timestamp, location, device, etc.).
+Your system can then process that data however you want, whether that’s updating a database, sending a notification, or triggering some other action.

 Are there any features I should avoid?

-Be wary of platforms that charge per scan or impose low scan caps—costs can spiral quickly for successful campaigns.
-Also watch for mandatory watermarks on lower tiers, limited export formats, or short data retention periods that delete your analytics history.
+Watch out for platforms that charge per scan or impose low scan caps, because costs add up fast if your codes actually get used.
+Also look out for mandatory watermarks on lower tiers, limited export formats, or short data retention periods that wipe your analytics history.

 Ready to create beautiful QR codes?